-Formula for Cash-Based Incentive Compensation
+Formula for Cash-based Incentive Compensation

-In March 2010, the Compensation Committee adopted the management incentive plan for 2010.
-The management incentive plan for 2010 was adopted based on historical financial performance, planned strategic initiatives and the existing economic environment.
-Annual cash-based incentive compensation opportunities as a percentage of base salary were targeted at 75% of base salary for the CEO, 50% of base salary for the Chief Financial Officer and 35% to 40% of base salary for the other named executive officers.
-Under the incentive compensation formula for 2010, 75% of the target incentive compensation for each executive officer was tied to corporate performance.
-Corporate performance was measured on the basis of our progress against our business strategy for 2010.
-In assessing this progress, the Compensation Committee gave primary consideration to our achievement of our goal for earnings before interest, taxes, depreciation, amortization, and equity-based compensation expenses, or Adjusted EBITDA, as the Compensation Committee believed that Adjusted EBITDA would be a strong measurement of how well or how poorly we performed from a financial standpoint in 2010.
-The threshold and the maximum payout relating to the portion of cash-based incentive compensation tied to corporate performance was 70% and 200%, respectively.
-The remaining 25% of each executive's target incentive compensation was tied to the success of each executive officer in meeting personal business goals established at the beginning of 2010.
+In February 2011, the Compensation Committee adopted the management incentive plan for 2011.
+The management incentive plan for 2011 was adopted based on historical financial performance, planned strategic initiatives and the existing economic environment.
+Annual cash-based incentive compensation opportunities as a percentage of base salary were targeted at 75% of base salary for the CEO, 50% of base salary for the Chief Financial Officer and 40% of base salary for the other named executive officers.
+Under the incentive compensation formula for 2011, 75% of the target incentive compensation for each executive officer was tied to corporate performance.
+Corporate performance was measured on the basis of our progress against our business strategy for 2011.
+In assessing this progress, the Compensation Committee gave primary consideration to our achievement of our goal for (i) revenue and (ii) earnings before interest, taxes, depreciation, amortization, and equity-based compensation expenses, or Adjusted EBITDA, as the Compensation Committee believed that both revenue and Adjusted EBITDA would be strong measurements of how well or how poorly we performed from a financial standpoint in 2011.
+The threshold and the maximum payout relating to the portion of cash-based incentive compensation tied to corporate performance was the multiple of 0.7 and 2.0, respectively, of the target incentive compensation that was linked to corporate performance.
+The remaining 25% of each executive's target incentive compensation was tied to the success of each executive officer in meeting personal business goals established at the beginning of 2011.
 Under the management incentive plan, individual performance goals (other than those of the CEO) were determined jointly by the CEO and each executive at the beginning of each year.
 The CEO's individual performance goals were determined jointly by the CEO and the Compensation Committee.